Financial Aid & Scholarships

 - Employees shall not assign, through award packaging or other methods, a first-time borrower’s loan to a particular lender or refuse or delay processing of a loan based on the borrower’s selection of a lender or guarantor.

-- Employees shall not accept or request any assistance with call center or financial aid office staffing from any lender except as allowed by law.
+- Employees shall not accept or request any assistance with call center or Financial Aid Office staffing from any lender except as allowed by law.

 Satisfactory Academic Progress

-The standards of Satisfactory Academic Progress (SAP) apply to all financial assistance programs including Federal Pell Grant, Federal Direct Loans and Grad PLUS Loans, as well as any assistance received from the state and from Hebrew College.
-SAP standards apply to all students: full-time, part-time, degree and certificate candidates, even if they are not receiving aid.
+The standards of SAP apply to all financial assistance programs including Federal Pell Grant, Federal Direct Loans and Grad PLUS Loans, as well as any assistance received from the state and from Hebrew College.
+SAP standards apply to all students: full-time, part-time, degree, and certificate candidates, even if they are not receiving aid.

 Graduate Students